 Why does Algolia show different analytics results than other platforms (such as Google Analytics)?

 Suppose you have as-you-type search enabled, and your user is searching for the word “apple”.
 They type in “a”, which is sent as a query to Algolia.
 They type in “p”, and “ap” is sent as a query as well.
-They type in “p”, and “app” is sent as a query, and so on.
+They type in “p”, and “app” is sent as a query.
 In total, searching for this term results in five queries, and even though each query is related to the final search, the early ones have little to do with “apple”.

-To address this, we maintain a distinction between queries and searches.
+To address this, Algolia distinguishes between queries and searches.
 Each keystroke generates a query, but a search is defined on the final query.
 The creation of a single search from multiple queries is called query aggregation.

 Analytics discrepancies between platforms

-Our query aggregation strategy is not only a question of determining a “final search”.
-What do we do if a user types a search query, doesn’t see what they want, backspaces through the phrase, and types something else?
+Algolia’s query aggregation strategy isn’t only a question of determining a “final search”.
+What if a user types a search query, doesn’t see what they want, backspaces through the phrase, and types something else?
 It’s important not to throw away the first full query because it provides valuable information, but it’s also hard to determine whether it’s a final search or a mistype.

 As a result query aggregation relies on a number of factors, including IP address, timezone, and time frame.
 Different analytics platforms have different query aggregation strategies.
 Therefore, they also have different analytics results.